Jn527fd/local-ai-coding-assistant/README.md

 ## Overview

-Local AI Coding Assistant is a full-stack application designed for developers who want useful AI-assisted code exploration without sending source code to a cloud model provider.
+Local AI Coding Assistant is a full-stack application for developers who want AI-assisted exploration without sending prompts, documents, or source code to a cloud model provider.

-The application connects a React dashboard to a FastAPI backend and a locally installed Ollama model.
-Users can authenticate, manage an API key, switch between locally pulled models, and maintain isolated conversations.
-Repository indexing and grounded code Q&A remain available through the API while the dashboard workspace is being redesigned.
+The application connects a React dashboard to a FastAPI backend and a locally installed Ollama service.
+Users can authenticate, manage a local API key, maintain isolated browser-local conversations, choose AI components per chat, upload documents, build local JSON vector indexes, retrieve source snippets, and answer with RAG source metadata.
+Optional reranking and context compression can be enabled per conversation while legacy repository keyword RAG remains available through the API.

 Internet access is required only when installing dependencies or downloading new Ollama models.
 Chat prompts, generated repository indexes, credentials,